sebw/blog.wains.be/content/posts/2020/2020-10-30-migrating-synology-surveillance-to-zoneminder.md

 What was missing are 3 files related to `yolov3`.

-I tried object detection script manually (inside the container) from inside the container:
+I tried object detection script manually from inside the container:

 ```bash
 docker exec -it zm sh